chris-short/chrisshort.net/content/post/rhcs-ansible-automation/index.md

 slug = "rhcs-ansible-automation"
-tags = ["red hat", "ansible", "product", "marketing", "automation"] title = "I'm a Red Hat Certified Specialist: Ansible Automation" image = "/im-a-red-hat-certified-specialist-ansible-automation/rhcs-ansible-automation-chris-short.png"
+tags = ["red hat", "ansible", "product", "marketing", "automation"] title = "I'm a Red Hat Certified Specialist: Ansible Automation" [cover] image = "/im-a-red-hat-certified-specialist-ansible-automation/rhcs-ansible-automation-chris-short.png"

 +++

 The last week of November 2018, I made a trip to the Red Hat office in Westford, MA.
-I was enrolled in [Automation with Ansible I (DO407)](https://www.redhat.com/en/services/training/do407-automation-ansible-i) with [exam (EX407)](https://www.redhat.com/en/services/training/ex407-red-hat-certified-specialist-in-ansible-automation-exam) class.
+I was enrolled in [Automation with Ansible I (DO407)](https://www.redhat.com/en/services/certification/rhcs-ansible-automation) with [exam (EX407)](https://www.redhat.com/en/services/training/ex407-retired-red-hat-certified-specialist-in-ansible-automation-exam) class.
 One of my co-workers scoffed when I told him I was going.
 He didn't seem to quite understand why I wanted a certification I don't need (I do work for Ansible now after all).
 I hope to address that and why Product and Marketing people should get certified (not only Ops).

 ## Why did I feel the need to do this?